GoogleCloudPlatform/cortex-data-foundation/README.md

 Please refer to sections for each individual data sources for details.

 **Notes:**
-*   Connection name suffixes indicate their intended usage. `_bq` are meant for BigQuery access, while `_dataflow` are meant to run Google Cloud DataFlow jobs.
+*   Connection name suffixes indicate their intended usage. `_bq` is meant for BigQuery access, while `_dataflow` is meant to run Google Cloud DataFlow jobs.
 *   You only need to create connections for Raw if you are using the ingestion modules provided by Cortex.
-*   If you are deploying multiple data sources, for example both SAP and Salesforce, we recommend creating all connections assuming security limitations will be applied to separate service accounts.
+*   If you are deploying multiple data sources, for example, both SAP and Salesforce, we recommend creating all connections assuming security limitations will be applied to separate service accounts.
 Alternatively, modify the name of the connection in the template prior to deployment to use the same connection to write into BigQuery as shown below.
-*   We do not recommend using the default connections and service accounts in Airflow, specially in production environments.
+*   We do not recommend using the default connections and service accounts in Airflow, especially in production environments.
 This recommendation is to comply with the [principle of least privilege ](https://cloud.google.com/iam/docs/using-iam-securely#least_privilege)
 *   If you have [Secret Manager Backend enabled for Airflow](https://cloud.google.com/composer/docs/secret-manager), you can also create these connections within Secret Manager under the same name.
-Connections in Secret Manager takes precedence over connections created in Airflow.
+Connections in Secret Manager take precedence over connections created in Airflow.

 The GCS bucket structure for some of the template DAG expects the folders to be in /data/bq\_data\_replication.
 You can modify this path prior to deployment.

 ![alt_text](images/20.png "image_tooltip")

-If you do not have an environment of Cloud Composer available yet, you can create one afterwards and move the files into the DAG bucket.
+If you do not have an environment of Cloud Composer available yet, you can create one afterward and move the files into the DAG bucket.

 **Note**: The scripts that process data in Airflow or Cloud Composer are purposefully generated separately from the Airflow-specific scripts.
 This allows you to port those scripts to another tool of choice.